nipsysdev/lsd-react/README.md

 # @nipsysdev/lsd-react

-A React component library implementing the Logos Design System (LSD) with TypeScript, Tailwind CSS, and shadcn/ui.
+A React component library implementing the Logos Design System (LSD) with RadixUI (shadcn/ui) and Tailwind CSS.

 ## Features